-We assume that water in the ocean of finite depth under consideration in the present paper is an ideal and incompressible fluid and that there exists a pair of thin semi-infinite elastic plates, with a very small gap in between, floating on the surface of the fluid.
+We assume that water in the ocean of finite depth under consideration in the present paper is an ideal and incompressible fluid and that there exists a thin semi-infinite elastic plate floating on the surface of the fluid..
 It is also assumed that the ocean bed has patches of small undulations in the shape of humps, as described below, through certain mathematical equations.
-A plane incident wave of small amplitude propagates normally to the edges of the floating plates and we wish to determine the reflected and the transmitted waves after the incident wave hits the edges and also understand the effect of the bed undulations in such scattering problems.
+A plane incident wave of small amplitude propagates normally to the edge of the floating plate and we wish to determine the reflected and the transmitted waves after the incident wave hits the edge and understand the effect of the bed undulations in such scattering problems.

-Introducing Cartesian coordinates (x, y), with the origin O representing the edges of the floating plates, the linearised version of the problem is as described below (see FIGURE-1).
+Introducing Cartesian coordinates (x, y), with the origin O representing the bifurcation point, the linearised version of the problem is as described below.